Cyclone-Robosub/ExecutiveMainLoop/README.md

 . install/setup.bash
 colcon build
 ```
-the build need to be repeated for the setup.bash srcipt to generate.
+the build need to be repeated for the setup.bash script to generate.
 Otherwise build has missing env vars.

 ## build
+---
 Run from /ExecutiveMainLoop
 ```
 chmod +x build.sh